-Marcella Ducca is Co-Chair of the Atlanta Products Liability Litigation Group.
-Marcella focuses her practice on the representation and defense of manufacturers in products liability litigation, with an emphasis on pharmaceutical, medical device and health care litigation.
-She has experience litigating a variety of complex matters in both state and federal courts, including multidistrict litigation.
-In addition, Marcella has been involved in the defense of hospitals and physicians in medical malpractice cases.
+Marcella Ducca is Co-Chair of the Atlanta Products Liability Litigation Group and a shareholder at the firm.
+Marcella focuses her practice on the representation and defense of manufacturers in products liability litigation, with an emphasis on pharmaceutical, medical device, and health care litigation.
+She litigates a variety of complex matters in both state and federal courts, including multidistrict litigations ("MDLs") and mass torts.
+In addition, Marcella regularly defends major hospitals, physicians, and other healthcare providers in alleged medical malpractice cases.

-Marcella has taken an increasingly larger role in complex litigations, particularly in areas surrounding women’s health and medical devices.
+Marcella is a senior leader on GT’s mass tort litigation teams, managing largescale national litigation as well as individual catastrophic injury and wrongful death cases.
+Marcella’s practice has been focused on medical devices, particularly women’s health devices and women’s health consumer products.
 In what has been called by some the most complicated mass tort in history, Marcella selected, retained, and managed dozens of trial experts and also helped build strategy for depositions of thousands of plaintiffs and physicians across the country, deposing many of them.
 She has also been a key member of several trial teams, including taking on responsibility for day-to-day case management, development of case strategy, and all aspects of fact and expert discovery.
-In one successful trial - - a complete defense verdict when the plaintiff was seeking $28 million in damages - - Marcella was instrumental in steering the causation defense and handling the parties’ medical expert witnesses.
+In one successful trial—a complete defense verdict when the plaintiff was seeking $28 million in damages—Marcella was instrumental in steering the causation defense and handling the parties’ medical expert witnesses.

 - Products liability